uliska/scheme-book/scheme/music-function-primer.md

 You may have seen such functions where the parameter list started with (literally) `parser location`.
-This is not necessary anymore in LilyPond releases starting with the current 2.19 devel line.
+This is not necessary anymore in LilyPond releases starting with the current 2.19 development line.
 The current stable release 2.18.2 still requires this, but this is a topic that I won't discuss anymore in this book.

 ### Scheme Functions